Whose Facts Win? LLM Source Preferences under Knowledge Conflicts: Limitations

 \section{Limitations}

 \paragraph{Synthetic setting.} We focus on entirely synthetic scenarios in order to isolate source effects in inter-context conflicts, which are hard to measure with confounds from parametric knowledge.
 Although we consider our trust hierarchy in Section~\ref{sec:source-preferences} to be representative of real-world scenarios as well, there are particular examples where this may not hold, modulated by the style and topic of the message, as well as the expertise of the source.
 Even in one of the oldest studies on credibility \citep{hovland-weiss-1951-influence}, an individual (\textit{J. Robert Oppenheimer}, a famous American theoretical physicist) is shown to be more credible to U.S. participants than a newspaper (\textit{Pravda}, a Russian broadsheet newspaper) on the subject of atomic submarines.
 Similarly, we propose advanced solutions for the problem of repetition bias in Section \ref{sec:mitigation}, despite our simple setting where deduplicating the knowledge base would also work.
 However, in realistic RAG systems, it would neither be as trivial to deduplicate information as it is in our synthetic setting, nor would it be appropriate to do so in a source-agnostic way.
-Our mitigation strategy is source-aware, but we do not know if it would be as successful in more realistic settings.
+Our mitigation strategy is source-aware, but we do not know if it generalizes to different knowledge conflicts, contexts and tasks in more realistic settings.

-\paragraph{Evaluation strategy.} We experiment exclusively with a forced-choice question answering setup, i.e., no step-by-step reasoning, no ability for models to abstain from answering, and no generative answers.
+\paragraph{Evaluation strategy.} We experiment exclusively with a forced-choice question answering setup, i.e., no step-by-step reasoning, and no generative answers.
 We chose this setup to simplify evaluation while remaining true to common RAG setups \citep{lewis2020retrieval}, but note that alternate evaluation strategies could produce different results \citep{hu-levy-2023-prompting,tam2024let,chen2024two,subramonian2025agree}.

 \paragraph{Content domain.} Our tasks are designed to focus on conflicts in factual content, with no sentiment-based or preferential questions that introduce ambiguity.
 Furthermore, our conflicts present equally plausible alternatives, unlike real-world data, where there may be conflicts between a priori more and less plausible alternatives (e.g., information about the moon landing vs. conspiracies about the moon landing), and where certain sources may have more epistemic authority than others (e.g., \textit{NASA} about the moon landing).
 We choose to present the data in tabular form to reduce the effects of message style, which is known to affect credibility judgments in humans as well \citep[surface credibility;][]{fogg-tseng-1999-elements}.
 We leave it to future work to investigate how these other aspects of the content interact with source credibility.